0silverback0/capstone-1/README.md

-# capstone-1
-This Hip hop app is the first of two capstone projects in Springboard's software enginer career track.
+# Social Concept Hip-hop app

 You can see the current version at https://flask-hiphop.herokuapp.com/